Kindergarten Assessment Procedures

 Inspired by the success of extended Kindergartens (to 7 years) elsewhere in Europe, we similarly extend the EYFS assessments to 6 years plus, allowing children to mature in their own time, with loving encouragement.
 Where statutory school age children attend on a part-time basis their parents are advised regarding the lessons that their child will not receive at school.

 At the end of the child’s Reception year, the year in which they turn 5, it is a statutory requirement that an Early Years Profile (report) is given to the parents as a record of the child’s progress.
 The data from this report is also given to Hampshire County Council.
-In addition to this, Clair invites parents to make an appointment outside of school hours to chat about progress and next steps.

 For more details please see our Assessment Procedures.